lkolbly/cs371p-web/_posts/2015-12-05-over-and-out.markdown

 ![Helpful screenshot]({{site.baseurl}}/wordcount-graph-labelled.png)

+Tip of the Week: Don't drink and drive.

 [1] Under a penny, at $50 per ton.
 I guess the phrase comes from ancient times, when salt was very expensive: I once met a professor who studied ancient economy through salt prices in ancient Greece.